 - TEL 1113 Introduction to Electronics This course is designed to give the beginning students an opportunity to explore the general nature of the electronics field and its career potential, and to gather laboratory experiences in basic skill areas.
-Five hours; 3 credits. - TEL 1215 Basic Electricity for Electronics A familiarization of the basic fundaquent electronic studies.
+Five hours; 3 credits. - TEL 1215 Basic Electricity for Electronics A familiarization of the basic fundamentals in both AC and DC currents which are prerequisite to subsequent electronic studies.
 Laboratory exercises provide theory reinforcement and familiarity with test equipment.
+Seven hours; 5 credits. - TEL 1325 Electronics Devices An introduction to semi-conductors, vacuum tubes including the construction, theory, static and dynamic characteristics of diode and bi-polar semi-conductors, basic current configurations, and vacuum tube fundamentals.
+Seven hours; 5 credits. - TEL 1414 Digital Principles and Computers An introduction to computers, numbering systems, logic circuits, mathematics of counters, registers, memory devices, input/output devices and computer language.
+Six hours; 4 credits. - TEL 2415 Industrial Instrumentation and Control The study of devices, circuits and systems which are needed for control purposes in industry.
+Seven hours; 5 credits. - TEL 2113 Advanced Solid State Devices A study of the principles of field effect devices, UJT, operational amplifiers, differential amplifiers, and other semi-conductor devices and their applications.
+Four hours; 3 credits. - TEL 2215 Electronic Communication A study of the most frequently used systems of communication including theory of operation, use and servicing techniques of each system.
+Seven hours; 5 credits. - TEL 2315 Pulse and Switching Circuits This is a course designed to provide the opportunity to gain essential knowledge and experience with non-linear circuits used as oscillators, clippers, waveshapers and synchronization.
 Seven hours; 5 credits.
-TEL 1325 Electronics Devices - An introduction to semi-conductors, vacuum tubes including the construction, theory, static and dynamic characteristics of diode and bi-polar semi-conductors, basic current configurations, and vacuum tube fundamentals.
-Seven hours; 5 credits.
-TEL 1414 Digital Principles and Computers - An introduction to computers, numbering systems, logic circuits, mathematics of counters, registers, memory devices, input/output devices and computer language.
-Six hours; 4 credits.
-TEL 2415 Industrial Instrumentation and Control - The study of devices, circuits and systems which are needed for control purposes in industry.
-Seven hours; 5 credits.
-TEL 2113 Advanced Solid State Devices - A study of the principles of field effect devices, UJT, operational amplifiers, differential amplifiers, and other semi-conductor devices and their applications.
-Four hours; 3 credits.
-TEL 2215 Electronic Communication - A study of the most frequently used systems of communication including theory of operation, use and servicing techniques of each system.
-Seven hours; 5 credits.
-TEL 2315 Pulse and Switching Circuits - This is a course designed to provide the opportunity to gain essential knowledge and experience with non-linear circuits used as oscillators, clippers, waveshapers and synchronization.
-Seven hours; 5 credits.
-Tech nical Relate od Studies TRS 1113 Technical English - A course in the principles and mechanics of communication applicable to the fields of technology.
-It stresses letter writing, report writing, terminology, and style used in the several types of communication related to this field.
-Three hours; 3 credits.
-TRS 1213 Technical Mathematics: Algebra - A review of the fundamentals of high school algebra, the number system, simple and quadratic equations, logarithms progression, determinants, binomial theorem and the theory of equations.
-Three hours; 3 credits.
-TRS 1223 Technical Mathematics: Trigonometry - Prerequisite: TRS 1213.
-This course consists of the function of angles as well as their application to right and oblique triangles, polar and parametric equations.
-Three hours; 3 credits.
-TRS 1315 Technical mathematics: Algebra and Trigonometry - This course is designed to provide the opportunity for technical students to develop an understanding of appropriate mathematical principles and their uses in working successfully with the technical subject matter which is included in subsequent courses of study.
-Five hours; 5 credits.
-TRS 1324 Technical Mathematics: Analytic Geometry and Calculus - Prerequisite: TRS 1315.
-Basic analytic geometry procedures and introduction to calculus.
-The principles of differentiation and intergration are developed and applied in the solution of technical electronic problems.
-Four hours; 4 credits.